Pleistoscene/emerald-games-wireless-RFP/README.md

 ## 16. Hardware Warranty and Support

-- All access points should have a minimum 1-year warranty
+- All hardware should have a minimum 1-year warranty
 - Vendor should handle RMA (returns) if any unit fails within warranty

 ## 17. Assumptions and Risks